Skip to content

 Reduces post-session cortisol elevation to accelerate transition from catabolic to anabolic state, particularly relevant for high-volume swimmers and those doing two-a-days

 Swimming recovery has a specific profile that most generic recovery products miss.
 The oxidative stress is both metabolic and chemical (chlorine-mediated).
 The inflammation is full-body and distributed.
 The cold water masking effect means athletes exit the pool feeling deceptively good and skip recovery protocols they would have used after a harder-feeling session.
 RCVR addresses the underlying physiology regardless of how the swimmer feels immediately post-session.
-The tart cherry concentrate handles the combined oxidative burden.
+The 2,000mg taurine scavenges reactive oxygen species from the combined metabolic and chemical oxidative burden.
 The magnesium bisglycinate supports the shoulder neuromuscular health and sleep quality that determine chronic shoulder injury risk.
 The L-theanine shortens the cortisol recovery curve.
 The cold sparkling format is particularly practical for post-swim: after getting out of a pool, a cold carbonated drink is exactly what the situation calls for, which means the recovery protocol actually gets followed.

 When to Drink